myarichuk/myarichuk.github.io/source/_posts/templates-ftw.md

 ## So, let's review our epic battle with the Spaghetti Monster

 We've fought with the Spaghetti Monster and emerged victorious.
 By utilizing the Template Method Pattern, we've brought that messy code closer to a well-organized and maintainable piece of art.
-And yes, I exaggerate a little, but you know what I mean.
+And yes, I might be exaggerating a bit, but you get the idea.

 We have improved: